flutter/website/faq.md

 with delightful motion and animation, and UIs with character and an identity all their own.

+### How experienced of a programmer/developer do I have to be to use Flutter?

+Flutter is approachable to programmers familiar with object-oriented concepts (classes, methods, variables, etc) and imperative programming concepts (loops, conditionals, etc).

+No prior mobile experience is required in order to learn and use Flutter.

+We have seen people with very little programming experience learn and use Flutter for prototyping and app development.

 ### What kinds of apps can I build with Flutter?

 Flutter is optimized for 2D mobile apps that want to run on